Under Capricorn: Production

 The film was co-produced by Hitchcock and Sidney Bernstein for their short-lived production company, Transatlantic Pictures, and released through Warner Bros.
+Pictures.

-The film was Hitchcock's second film in Technicolor, and uses ten-minute takes similar to those in Hitchcock's previous film Rope (1948).
+The film was Hitchcock's second film in Technicolor, and uses long, near ten-minute takes similar to those in Hitchcock's previous film Rope (1948).

 The long take

-In Style and Meaning: Studies in the Detailed Analysis of Film, Ed Gallafent says:
+In Style and Meaning: Studies in the Detailed Analysis of Film, Ed Gallafent, professor of film at University of Warwick, writes:

 The use of the long take in Under Capricorn relates to three elements of film's meaning.